3 Web tool

 - a box (left side bottom) showing a table of the five last entities entered into the database,

-- an explanatory text on the right.
+- explanatory text on the right.

 3.4 Table views